 - The text witness is identified by project leaders and editors as a translation of an ancient work.

 - The text witness provides a translation into a variant of the German language.

 The aim is to record all textual witnesses – handwritten and printed – of German-language translations of antiquities.
-For texts in print, the respective edition is the text witness; the copies listed in the previous repertories are included, if necessary with links to digital copies.
+For texts available in print, the respective edition is the text witness; the copies listed in the previous repertories are included, if necessary with links to digital copies.
 For pragmatic reasons, however, a time-consuming search for all copies preserved in libraries or in private ownership is not planned for the time being.

 Services of the database // searchable quantities

-- Authors (of the templates)
+- authors (of the original)